 The Inn, while owned by the Henthorn's from 2004 - 2017, went through a major expansion, which included renovating the existing two room owner's suite into two Inn guestrooms; the creation of two loft luxury suites; a large two-story owners' quarters and an employee room in the rear of the property.

 The side door became the primary entrance for guest use when owned by the former Innkeepers.
 The front door was not in use, and the ramp door was only used for entrance into one of the guestrooms.

 Today, this is no longer the case, as all exterior doors are used to welcome guests!

 In May of 2018, The Bentzingers purchased the property.
 It had been closed for 8 months and bank-owned and there was no business to purchase - just a building in need of renovation to establish it as a luxury lodging option for guests visiting Camden.

 Not an interior or exterior space was spared in their renovation.
-Fire and safety enhancements; electrical and plumbing improvements, new fireplaces, totally updated bathrooms, featuring spa showers and whirlpool tubs, new decks, patios, fire pit. new furnishings, and more!
+Fire and safety enhancements; electrical and plumbing improvements, new fireplaces, totally updated bathrooms, featuring spa showers and whirlpool tubs, new decks, patios, a stone fire pit. new furnishings, and more!
 Take a look at the renovation gallery to appreciate the extent of the 12-month total restoration and renovation of this property.

 The new dining deck, located off the Inn's dining room, offers alfresco dining, weather permitting.
-Both breakfast and small plates are served on the deck for guest enjoyment.
+Both breakfast and cocktails, along with compimentary cheese plates are served on the deck for guest enjoyment.